 For younger students

-A world with no boarders: Imagine a world with no borders and where no one needs passports to travel.
+A world with no borders: Imagine a world with no borders and where no one needs passports to travel.
 Using old magazines, pictures, words and symbols put together a collage of what you imagine this world would be like.
 Then, write a description of your picture or if you’re inspired a poem to go along with it.

 When you’re finished, share your collage with your class or hang it up in your classroom!